Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Mechanism of Action

 The mechanism unfolds in three stages.
 The collagen reaches the small intestine with its three-dimensional structure intact.
-It comes into contact with Peyer's patches (clusters of immune cells embedded in the intestinal wall).
-These cells identify the collagen's recognition patterns and initiate a process called oral tolerance.
+It comes into contact with Peyer's patches, those clusters of immune cells embedded in the intestinal wall.
+These cells identify the collagen's recognition patterns and initiate oral tolerance.

 This specificity explains the very low doses used.
-Hydrolyzed collagen requires 5 to 10 g per day to supply building amino acids.
-40 mg of undenatured collagen is enough to send the immune signal.
+Hydrolyzed collagen requires several grams per day to supply building amino acids.
+A few milligrams of undenatured collagen are enough to carry the immune signal.

 Key Benefits